 What dose of vitamin B6?

 Take care because long-term use of high-dose vitamin B6 can cause nerve damage.
-Some clinical trials have used daily doses as high as 200 mg with no problems but, unfortunately, case reports exist of women who experienced nerve damage from only 20 mg of vitamin B6.
+Some clinical trials have used daily doses as high as 200 mg with no problems, but, unfortunately, there are case reports of nerve damage from only 20 mg.

 Other natural treatments for PMS and PMDD:

-As I discuss in my summary post about premenstrual mood symptoms, other strategies include:
+As I discuss in my 2023 podcast/YouTube video/article, other strategies include:

-- Magnesium enhances GABA activity, regulates the stress response, and normalizes the action of progesterone on the central nervous system.
+- Magnesium to support GABA, regulate the stress response, and normalize the action of progesterone on the central nervous system.

-- The herbal medicine vitex or chaste tree has done well in clinical trials for PMS and PMDD.
+- The herbal medicine vitex or chaste tree is the most famous herbal medicine for premenstrual mood symptoms and has done well in clinical trials.
 It works by lowering prolactin.

 - Keep your gut bacteria healthy so they can do their job of removing estrogen and estrogen metabolites.
 Healthy gut bacteria also enhance GABA activity.

-- Reduce or quit alcohol because it depletes the body of ALLO.
+- Reduce or quit alcohol because it depletes the body of progesterone’s calming neurosteroid allopregnanolone.

-- Try avoiding A1 dairy because it activates mast cells, causes high histamine, and disrupts the GABA receptor.
+- Try avoiding A1 dairy because it activates mast cells, increases histamine, and disrupts the GABA receptor.